Honestly, wrist straps have been a lifesaver for me!

-Even if your wrists are strong enough to hold the weight, pulling allot of weight strains your tendons which can lead to you developing tennis elbow.
-And trust me, this is something you don’t want to risk.
+Even if your wrists are strong enough to hold the weight, pulling a lot of weight strains your tendons which can lead to tennis elbow, and you can trust me when I say this is something you don’t want to risk.

 How do Wrist Straps Work?

-Wrist straps work by moving tension away from forearm muscles and elbow tendons and onto your wrists.
+Wrist straps move tension away from forearm muscles and elbow tendons and onto your wrists.
 In other words, they remove tension away from muscles we are not targeting.
-The benefit of this is that we are able to fatigue the target muscle (back, traps, lats, etc) without worrying about losing our grip.
-Or in my case, without worrying about experiencing a lot of pain.
-This will be a little more clear when I show you how to use them.
+The benefit of this is that we can fatigue the target muscle (back, traps, lats, etc.) without worrying about losing our grip or, in my case, without worrying about experiencing a lot of pain.
+This will become clearer when I show you how to use them.

-To be a little more specific, weightlifting straps work by forming a loop around your wrist which is used to hold the weight.
+More specifically, weightlifting straps work by forming a loop around the wrist which is used to hold the weight.

 The end of the loop is then wrapped around a bar, barbell, or dumbbell.

-This creates sort of a hook which alleviates stress on the forearms and helps you pull more weight.
-If I had to guess, I would say this transfers about %30 of the load on your wrists.
+This creates a sort of hook, which alleviates stress on the forearms and helps you pull more weight.
+My guess is that this transfers about 30% of the load away from your wrists.

 Here is a nice rule that will help you out tremendously in weight lifting;

 An exercise should fatigue the target muscle before it fatigues anything else.
-If it doesn’t, you are either doing something wrong or the exercise is bad.
+If it doesn’t, either you are doing something wrong, or the exercise is wrong.

-For instance, if doing a bench press (an exercise that predominately targets the chest muscles) fatigues your shoulders, somethings not right.
-You’re probably not retracting your shoulder blades enough or flaring your arms out too wide.
+For instance, if doing a bench press (an exercise that predominately targets the chest muscles) fatigues your shoulders, something’s not right.
+You’re probably not retracting your shoulder blades enough or you’re flaring your arms out too wide.

 Similarly, if doing shrugs fatigues your forearms before it fatigues your trapezius muscle, something is also not right.
-Odds are your forearms arn’t strong enough yo hold the weight.
-This would be a scenario when you should use wrist straps.
+The odds are your forearms aren’t strong enough to hold the weight.
+This would be a scenario in which you should use wrist straps.

 Who Should Use Wrist Straps?

-You should use wrist straps if fall under any these categories:
+You should use wrist straps if you fall into any these categories:

-- Your experience pain when pulling heaving weight.
+- You experience pain when pulling heavy weight.

 - Your wrist strength is underdeveloped.